 - 100 and up = 3 to 6 mg

 You can give this dosage 1 to 3 times a day.
 For conditions like anxiety, stress, or phobias it’s common to only give melatonin when needed.
 For sleep-related issues, everyday use is generally recommended.

 Alternative Solutions: Innovet Pet

-If you’re looking for a stronger medication that still low risk for treating anxiety then check out CBD.
-Many pet owners are finding that CBD products can help their dog with anxiety, pain, sleep, and epilepsy — and that’s just the start.
+If you’re looking for a stronger medication that still low risk for treating anxiety then check out our CBD blog.
+Many pet owners are finding that CBD products can help their dog with anxiety, pain, sleep, and epilepsy - and that’s just the start.
 At Innovet Pet, we offer CBD in several great forms from easy to give tinctures to treats that your pet simply can’t resist.